Housing Support Program

 Funding round dates

-Applications for this grant are now open and will close at midnight Monday 13 February 2017.
+Applications for this grant are now open and will close at midnight on Monday, 12 February 2018.

-Applicants for the 2016-17 round will be notified of the outcome of their application in early May 2017.
+Applicants will be notified of the outcome of their application by mid-May 2018.

 An applicant should be an incorporated not-for-profit organisation.